 Stephanie Pascal came to real estate with a head for numbers; a passion for architecture, older buildings, and loft conversions; and a strong knowledge of the local real estate markets where she lives, works, and plays.
-As a 21-year resident of San Francisco, Oakland, or both, she is uniquely positioned to help San Francisco buyers as well as those looking into the inner East Bay around Oakland, Berkeley, and Emeryville, and she is equally passionate about working with sellers.
-She loves finding the perfect finishing touches that transform a home to extraordinary for sellers, but she’s equally invigorated by getting buyers what they want.
+As a 23-year resident of San Francisco, Oakland, or at times both, she is uniquely positioned to help San Francisco buyers as well as those looking into the inner East Bay around Oakland, Berkeley, and Emeryville, and she is equally passionate about working with sellers.
+She loves placing the perfect finishing touches that transform a home to extraordinary for sellers, but she’s equally invigorated by getting buyers what they want.
 Most importantly, she takes all of her real estate relationships very seriously and thrives on win-win negotiation.

 Stephanie’s experience extends to rehab and investment property, and one of her proudest accomplishments is transforming a neglected duplex into a lovely place to live for her tenants.

 After years of encouragement that she was a real estate natural (and winning numerous bets on what a home’s sales price would be) Stephanie finally pursued this career calling and immediately found success; every transaction has ended with happy clients.
 Are you next?
 It always starts with a conversation, so feel free to give her a call.

 Outside of real estate, Stephanie is a passionate Argentine tango dancer, an avid gardener, and a sustainability advocate with particular interests in fair housing laws, social justice, and food justice.
 She’s also an animal lover who is owned by Kazoo the (rescue) eclectus parrot.